ADG-DAPT/Telechips-Model-Zoo/tcc750x/README.md

 </code> </pre>

 ### 2. Copy the desired model to the EVB:
 Copy the entire model folder to your EVB.
-Each folder contains the necessary output files, including .so and .bin.
+Each folder contains the necessary output files, such as .so and .bin.
 <pre> <code>
 scp -r [network_output_folder] root@192.168.0.100:/path/to/target/
 </code> </pre>
 Replace [network_output_folder] with the actual folder (For example, yolov5m/).
 Replace <evb_ip> with the IP address of your EVB board.

 ### ***Example: TCC750x - YOLOv5m Folder Structure***